Glaudemias/Projeto_Amor_de_Mae/README.md

     * DTPA and DT
 And this information is used to:
   * To compare the progression of each vacine curve in Brasil;
-  * To demonstrate the mosts affecteds states, with a focous on the Northeastern states.
+  * To demonstrate the mosts affecteds states, with a focus on the Northeastern states.
 The Five dataset analysed here, was the numbers cases of fetal deaths ranges from 2003 to 2019, in Brasil
 * Number of Deaths for Dengue Cases ranges from January 2008 to March 2021:
 And this information is used to: